tmkpath/model-objects/README.md

-model-elements-2
+model-objects
 ================

-Base Classes to hold all units of information being passed in Decision Management System
+Base Classes to hold all units of information being passed in Decision Support System